-Bali is one of the most popular holiday destinations for Australians with many low-cost and full-service airlines bringing plane-loads of people to the Indonesian city every day.
+Bali is one of the most popular holiday destinations for Australians with many low-cost and full-service airlines usually bringing plane-loads of people to the Indonesian city every day.

 Routes and aircraft used to Bali with Jetstar and Qantas

 From Sydney, both Qantas and Jetstar fly to Denpasar daily with an Airbus A330 and Boeing 787 respectively.
 This is the only lucky city to be wholly served with widebody aeroplanes.